- Allergic Living - http://allergicliving.com -

 - Consider fuel efficiency when you buy a car.
 See www.fueleconomy.gov to check gas consumption and emissions.

 - Buy a hybrid.
 Enjoy the sound of silence as you push the button that starts the electric-powered motor.
-You might qualify for Ottawa’s new rebate for hybrids – up to $2,000.
 They’re expensive, but what’s the price for breathable air?

 Following are some suggestions to cut your energy use and improve the local air.

 - Draft-proof your home.
 About 30 per cent of home heat is lost through cracks and crevices.
-Close the fireplace damper.
+Close the fireplace damper when not in use.

-- Turn down your hot water temperature by 5 degrees C. You’ll cut energy demand by about 3 per cent.
+- Turn down your hot water temperature to 120 degrees F. You’ll cut energy demand by about 3 per cent and save a higher percentage on your energy bill.
+Also, insulate the pipes on the tank.

 - Replace your old furnace.
 A 10-yearold clunker wastes 45 per cent of its heat.
 A new natural gas furnace is 98 per cent efficient.